ricardomm7/leaflink/docs/sprintB/us007/02.analysis/Readme.md

 ### 2.2.
 Other Remarks

-- All dates used are the format used is the European one (day/month/year).
+- All dates used are the format used are in day/month/year format.
 - The measurement used in the checkup is the kilometer.